 Yes, fire modeling is more complicated than this

-These additional models capture factors related to weather, fuel type (fuel is anything that can burn), and topography, which greatly influence fire growth.
+Fire models must also capture information about the weather, fuel type (fuel is anything that can burn), and topography, which greatly influence fire growth.
 Additionally, “fires create their own weather,” altering humidity and other aspects of their surrounding environment; this poses a formidable challenge for fire modelers.

 Consider FARSITE (now part of the FlamMap fire mapping and analysis system)—a prominent fire simulator used by the U.S. Forest Service, the National Park Service, and other state and federal agencies.

 FARSITE implements Huygens principle using a set of differential equations developed by G.D.
 Richards in 1990.
-However, as the table below illustrates, FARSITE also incorporates many other models—as well as several geospatial data layers—to simulate fire growth.
+However, as the table below illustrates, FARSITE also incorporates many other equations—as well as several geospatial data layers—to simulate fire growth.
 Richards’s equations are only used for a single step of the surface fire calculations and a single step of the crown fire calculations, making them a relatively minor component of a complex simulation process.